jyn514/configparse/README.md

 The only API differences are as follows:

-- the name of the parser is `Parser`, not `ArgumentParser`
+- the name of the parser is `ConfigParser`, not `ArgumentParser`
-- the `prog` keyword is required for initializing `Parser` (so that it knows where to look for configuration files)
+- the `prog` keyword is required for initializing `ConfigParser` (so that it knows where to look for configuration files)

 That's it.
 Everything else is done automatically.